BdR76/CSVLint/readme.md

 * Convert between comma, semicolon, tab separated, fixed width formats
 * Split valid/invalid values into two separate columns
 * Count unique values of one or more columns
+* Sort based on one of the columns
-* Convert csv data to SQL insert script
+* Convert csv data to SQL insert script or XML or JSON format.
+* Generate Python, R or PowerShell scripts

 CSV Lint is stable and usable for most general use-cases, but it is a work-in-progress, so if you encounter any bugs or unexpected output I encourage you to [report issues here](https://github.com/BdR76/CSVLint/issues).